najirod02/HPC/README.md

 mpirun.actual -n <number_of_processes> <executable>
 ```

-Then, on the login node of the cluster, simply type:
+Then, on the login node of the cluster, simply type to submit your job
+and execute it:

 ```bash
 qsub <shell_file>